BrodyDubach/content/src/content/lesson/what-is-debugging-code.md

 ## Narrowing down the bug

 If you followed the previous steps correctly, you know to what part of your code is your bug related.
-So stay focused, and don't guess!
+So stay focused, and do not guess!
 You have handy information about your bug; use it and pull that thread.
 For example:

 a.
 Stop thinking about the back end if your bug is in the front end or vice-versa.
 b.
 Wrong Syntax or TypeError?
 Syntax errors usually tell you which line has the issue.
 So look for that info and read the surrounding lines of code.